contentful/contentful-migration/README.md

   - Derives a new entry and sets up a reference to it on the source entry
 - Fields
   - Create a field
-  - edit a field
+  - Edit a field
-  - delete a field
+  - Delete a field
-  - rename a field
+  - Rename a field
-  - change editorInterface
+  - Change editorInterface

 ## Pre-requisites && Installation